David IV: Legacy

 The airport at Kutaisi is known as David the Builder Kutaisi International Airport.
 The National Defence Academy is named after him.

-David IV of Georgia has several monuments, buildings and streets named after him across Georgia.
+David IV of Georgia has several monuments, buildings, and streets named after him across Georgia.
 The Russian-Georgian sculptor Merab Berdzenishvili built an important monument to David the Builder, which he offered to the municipality of Tbilisi.
 In addition, a university named after the former king was opened in 1991.
 One can also find an important avenue in the Georgian capital named after David IV of Georgia.
 A military decoration is finally dedicated to the Georgian king.

 Furthermore, David IV of Georgia is considered a saint by the Orthodox Churches as well as by Western faiths.
-However, he was never canonized and his sanctification was the result of a historical and popular process.
+However, he was never canonized, and his sanctification resulted from a historical and popular process.
 Cited as the protector of the Georgian nation, he is celebrated on January 24 in the West and January 26 in the East.
 Many churches currently bear his name, including a Georgian church dedicated in 2009 in Pennsylvania (United States).